15% off €35

 Introducing Manuka honey – not your average runny honey

-Manuka honey gets its name from where it's come from; the flowers from the Manuka bush native to New Zealand.
+Manuka honey gets its name from where it's come from, the flowers from the Manuka bush native to New Zealand.

-All honey contains hydrogen peroxide, which has natural anti-bacterial effects.
+All honey contains hydrogen peroxide, which has natural antibacterial effects.
 In normal honey, these effects are lost when the hydrogen peroxide breaks down.
-However, in Manuka honey, its anti-bacterial properties remain well after the hydrogen peroxide has disappeared.
+However, in Manuka honey, its antibacterial properties remain well after the hydrogen peroxide has disappeared.

-So, whether you spread it over your toast in the morning, add it to a smoothie or use it in your beauty routine – it's definitely the new kitchen and beauty staple.
+So, whether you spread it over your toast in the morning, add it to a smoothie or use it in your beauty routine – it's the new kitchen and beauty staple.

 Handpicked article: How to use Manuka

 While the health claims and benefits of manuka honey are outstanding, there are some things to keep in mind if you're considering trying manuka honey in any way.

 If you have any concerns about whether manuka honey is right for you, always have a chat with a medical professional, as they will be able to advise you further.